BerndCirotzki/TileChart_pi/README.md

 - after a while, the chart is on the screen.

-At the moment there can be downloaded "Satallite charts" from google-maps and charts from opensteetview In the preferences there is a feature to design a User-URL for all other servers, how use the x,y,z  tile structure in the URL.
+At the moment there can be downloaded "Satallite charts" from google-maps and charts from opensteetview In the preferences there is a feature to design a User-URL for all other servers, which use the x,y,z  tile structure in the URL.